fcttechnologies/TranscriptionStudio/README.md

 # SummarizeVideosApp

-SummarizeVideosApp downloads audio from a TikTok/YouTube URL, transcribes it with Whisper, summarizes it with an Ollama model, and saves a markdown file with the results.
+SummarizeVideosApp downloads audio from a TikTok/YouTube URL, transcribes it with Whisper, summarizes it with an Ollama model, and can optionally save a markdown file with the results.

 ## Project layout
 - `frontend/`: static HTML/CSS/JS for the single-page UI.